-- 1. A student who feels that his or her goals can be more adequately served through an individually designed minor rather than one of the standing minors will select a faculty member to assist in the planning of the minor. - 2.
-The student, in consultation with the faculty member, will complete the Individually Designed Minor form and have it approved by the Associate Provost for Curriculum. - 3.
-Upon approval, the form will be submitted to the Academic Records Office. - 4.
+- Students who feel that their goals can be more adequately served through an individually designed minor rather than one of the standing minors will request the academic advisor assist in the planning of that major. - 2.
 The minor will constitute a total of not fewer than 18 hours.
-At least 50% of the coursework applied to the minor must be taken at McKendree University. - 5.
+At least 50% of the coursework applied to the minor must be taken at McKendree University. - 3.
+The student, in consultation with the faculty member, will complete the Individually Designed Minor form and have it approved by the Associate Provost for Curriculum. - 4.
+Upon approval, the form will be submitted to the Academic Records Office. - 5.
 The proposal of what constitutes the minor must be submitted for final approval to the Associate Provost for Curriculum not later than one year prior to the anticipated graduation date.
 Any amendments or changes in the proposal must have the approval of the Associate Provost for Curriculum.